snechaev/net6nativeBindingsError/README.md

 ILLINK: Error MM2342: The linker step 'Extract Binding Libraries' failed during processing: File '/Users/user/work/MonoBindingTest/net6/app/obj/Debug/net6.0-macos/osx-x64/linker-cache/NativeBindingsLib.resources/ScriptingBridge.framework/ScriptingBridge' is not a valid framework.
 (MM2342) (app)
 ```
+Here we have two solutions
+* mono - targeting old mono-based xamarin.mac.
+Works fine and the test app should show Finder's version on startup to show the bindings works as expected.
+* net6 - the same solution, but migrated to sdk-style project and targeting `net6-macos`.
+This won't build with errors mentioned above.